Wakkerstroom: Economy

 Sheep and cattle farming are the primary industries.
 Proposed coal mining in the area has raised concerns due to the environmental sensitivity of the region.

 Environment

 With the Balele Mountains to the south, the area surrounding the town is mountainous with kloofs, mountain springs, vlei areas, dams, conservation and heritage sites.
 It is internationally renowned as a "birder's paradise".
 Due to the high occurrence of high priority wetlands and the proximity to the sources of three rivers, the Vaal, Tugela (via Buffalo tributary) and Pongola, it was declared a National Freshwater Ecosystem Priority Area.
 It is also a protected area under the Protected Areas Act, which means that mining is generally not allowed.

 The Yzermyn project of Uthaka Energy (Pty) Ltd, a coal-mining company, was put on hold in 2021, after a coalition of civil society organisations objected to mining in one of South Africa's critical water source areas.

+Culture

+Since 2012, an annual classical music festival is hosted in Wakkerstroom.
+The festival makes use of a variety of venues across the town and draws acts and visitors from across the country.
+Performances are mostly presented by soloists and chamber groups, but larger groups have also been included.